 Alongside his photographic practice Robert initiated and continues to run Macula, a collective for young photographers.
 He also curates work in his studio and exhibition space Dodo as well as in various locations with the Unveil’d festival.

-Robert's work has been exhibited and published internationally and featured on various platforms including; Juxtapoz, Lensculture, Photoworks, Fotoroom, Ain’t Bad Magazine and Darwin.
+Robert's work has been exhibited and published internationally and featured on various platforms including; Juxtapoz, Lensculture, Photoworks, Fotoroom and Ain’t Bad Magazine.
 His photography was also included in the first Fisheye Photobook, a curated selection of work that was initially featured online.

 Robert was nominated for the Mack First Book Prize and the Magnum Graduate Photography Award this year & recently won the single image category 'life' at the Renaissance Photography Prize.